btcpayserver/blog/blog/_posts/btcpay-server-1-9-0.md

 ## 📚 Wallet Labels export - BIP-329

-After adding the labels locally on your transactions, we've now gone ahead and implemented [BIP-329](https://github.com/btcpayserver/btcpayserver/pull/4799), where wallet labels are exportable.
-If you've set labels for your transactions and moved to another wallet (that supports BIP-329), you can take your labels with you!
+After adding the labels locally on your transactions, we've now gone ahead and implemented [BIP-329](https://github.com/btcpayserver/btcpayserver/pull/4799), which standardizes the export of wallet labels.
+If you've added labels to your transactions and moved to another wallet (that supports BIP-329), you can take your labels with you!
 No longer a mess in recognizing what your transactions were!

 ## 🤝 Restructuring how metadata is viewed